YanMetelitsa/Instagram-parser/README.md

 8. Press <kbd>Enter</kbd> again or click `OK` in alert
 9. Wait while parser is working...
 10. You can use shortcut key <kbd>Crtl</kbd> + <kbd>Shift</kbd> + <kbd>Up</kbd> to stop parsing
 11. Done!
-You got followers data
+You got users data

 ## Settings